o3de/o3de.org/content/docs/userguide/ebus-handlers-direct-access.md

+description: ' Use direct access to EBus handlers to reduce the amount of EBus traffic. '
+slug: ebus-handlers-direct-access
+title: Direct Access to EBus Handlers
+---
 # Direct Access to EBus Handlers<a name="ebus-handlers-direct-access"></a>

 At run time, EBuses form a communication backbone between a component and other noncomponent subsystems\.
 In a nontrivial application, EBus activity can consume a substantial amount of CPU and memory usage\.
 On data\-cache \(D\-Cache\)–sensitive devices such as consoles, the number of data lookups on each EBus call can potentially degrade performance\.
 To reduce the number of data lookups, you can use a pointer to the EBus handler instead of calling the EBus\.